plone/volto/docs/source/configuration/environmentvariables.md

 It will enable the log of missing i18n messages (in console).

-### Add addons via environment variable
+### Add add-ons via environment variable

-Quite often, you need different configurations and enabling components (eg. for testing purposes).
+Quite often, you need different configurations and enabling components (for example, testing purposes).
 You can use the `ADDONS` environment variable to define them.
 They sum up to the ones set in `package.json` or programatically in `volto.config.js`.
-You can specify released (published) packages (installed previously in your environment, and present already in node_modules), or "packages" folder local to your project (not in development, but optional, eg. Volto's testing packages).
+You can specify released (published) packages (installed previously in your environment, and present already in `node_modules`), or `packages` folder local to your project (not in development, but optional, for example, Volto's testing packages).

 ```bash
 $ ADDONS=test-addon,test-addon2 yarn start